-Subchapter 3015.5 Preaward, Award, and Postaward Notifications, Protests, and Mistakes

-3015.505 Preaward debriefing of offerors.
+Subchapter 3015.5 Preaward, Award, and Postaward Notifications, Protests, and Mistakes 3015.505 Preaward debriefing of offerors.

-(a)(1) If an offeror requests a preaward debriefing, the contracting officer should consult Appendix AA, Debriefing Guide, for guidance on the debriefing process and appropriate timely information to provide to the offeror in addition to the requirements of FAR 15.505.
+(a)(1) If an offeror requests a preaward debriefing, the contracting officer should consult the Debriefing Guide for guidance on the debriefing process and appropriate timely information to provide to the offeror in addition to the requirements of FAR 15.505.